-The Task Force has appointed a board of directors for the Center, and hired Executive Director Willard Lemaster to coordinate the activities of the Center.
+The Task Force has appointed a board of directors for the Center, and hired Executive Director Ann Nogan to coordinate the activities of the Center.

 There are several organizations dedicated to supporting Pennsylvania beef producers, including the Pennsylvania Cattlemen’s Association, Pennsylvania Beef Council, and state breed associations for most major beef breeds.
 Additional information on raising beef cattle can be obtained through the Pennsylvania Department of Agriculture and Penn State Cooperative Extension.